 Young, growing animals are most susceptible to amino acid deficiency because they have a higher demand for protein to support their rapid growth.
 Protein requirements are also higher in mares during late gestation and early lactation to support optimal fetal growth and milk production.

-Horses, like all animals, can not store excess amino acids to use at a later time.
+Horses, like all animals, cannot store excess amino acids to use at a later time.
 Protein must be continuously supplied by the diet.
-However, feeding too much protein is not only expensive, but can cause unnecessary strain on the liver and kidneys.

 Some amino acid supplements might be useful to horses if their diet is lacking in a particular amino acid.
 Lysine, threonine and methionine are the most commonly deficient amino acids in equine diets.